 In order to minimize clutter and congestion around computers (and the likelihood of inadvertently unplugging a machine or tripping over stuff) clients are encouraged to leave their books and backpacks in the designated shelves.
 Only the actual materials needed to write and valuables (purses, wallets, etc.) should be taken to the computers.

 The UWC uses the Microsoft Office for Mac 2016 suite of applications, including Word, Excel, and PowerPoint.
 Two of our computers are also equipped with Adobe Creative Cloud.
 All other word-processing applications, miscellaneous programs, or games are strictly prohibited.

 Only one person at a time is permitted to work at each word processor; if a neighboring computer is unoccupied, a client may use that chair to help a fellow client (but only if that computer is not needed).
 Clients seeking significant help with work in progress should print a paper copy and move to the conference area.
 Clients taking more than a very brief break (to the bathroom, for example) should relinquish their machines.
 Although this policy should be enforced at all times, it is especially important that we do so during “peak use” time when the demand for machines is great.

-Computer and Print Problems
+Computer and Printing Problems

-Ask the writing center staff to assist you if you need help.
-DO NOT shut down a computer without checking with the writing center staff, particularly if a disk will not eject from the hard drive.
-Please do not view inappropriate web sites.
-Clients should print no more than two copies of any document and only print a maximum of 10 pages.
-If more pages need to be printed the library printers should be used.There are many copy machines available on campus if clients wish to make more copies.
-Clients are not allowed to print large documents from the Internet.
+Ask the writing center staff to assist you if you need help ejecting a flash drive.
+Do not shut down a computer without checking with the writing center staff.
+Do not view inappropriate web sites.
+Clients should print no more than 10 pages per visit.
+If more pages need to be printed, the library printers should be used.
 If a document does not print, please do not keep clicking the print button on the computer.
-If you are having problems with the printers please ask a Graduate Student or Intern.
+If you are having problems with the printers please ask assistance from the writing center staff.